-The decreased reserves in the period ending 31 August 2018 is in line with financial management expectations.
+The increased reserves in the period ending 31 August 2019 is in line with financial management expectations.
 Reserves are above the minimum level set by the governors.

-The academy trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £55,881.
+The academy trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £65,729.
 Authorisation to use reserves of any kind will be made by the trustees and/or the finance committee at the next available meeting the approval should be noted in the minutes.
-In March 2018 we were successful in securing a CIF bid of £103,556 this was to be used for the refurbishment of the school kitchen.
-The work started in August 2018 is to be finished in October 2018.
+In March 2018 we were successful in securing a CIF bid of £98k this was used for the refurbishment of the school kitchen.
+The work started in August 2018 and finished in October 2018.

-Planned for 18/19
+Planned for 19/20

-- To continue to follow up all the recommendations from OFSTED. - To fulfil the requirements of the school development plan. - To up date the lighting and ceilings in the oldest part of school
+- To continue to follow up all the recommendations from OFSTED. - To fulfil the requirements of the school development plan. - To up date the lighting and ceilings in the oldest part of school.